kshetline/json6/README.md

 - Numbers may have a leading or trailing decimal point, and may contain underscores used as separators.
 - Numbers may be [IEEE 754] positive infinity, negative infinity, and NaN.
 - Numbers may begin with an explicit plus sign.
+- Negative zero (`-0`) is parsed and stringified as distinct from positive 0.
 - Numbers may be `BigInt` values by appending a lowercase `n` to the end of an integer value, e.g. `9_223_372_036_854_775_807n`.
 - When running a version of JavaScript that does not support native `BigInt` primitives, a third-party `BigInt`-like library can be used.
 - `BigInt` values can be in decimal, hexadecimal, octal, or binary form.
 Exponential notation can also be used (e.g. `4.2E12n`) so long as the value including its exponent specifies an integer value.